 The complete timeline for MSN & PGC students preparing for Clinical Bound and entry into clinical can be found in the Clinical Bound 101 Course in Canvas.
-The complete timeline for DNP students preparing for entry into clinical can be found in the DNP Resource Center Course in Canvas.
+The complete timeline for DNP students preparing for entry into clinical can be found in the DNP Clinical Prep 101 in Canvas.
 The timeline and course in Canvas contain the most accurate and up-to-date requirements.
-Note that attendance at Clinical Bound is not required for students enrolling as DNP students, Refresher students, or students pursuing the CWHCNP PGC for CNEP Graduates program.
+Attendance at Clinical Bound is not required for the following students: